 - Speed Limit Bylaw 2009: Sets speed limits for the District.
 Adopted 27 August 2009.
-(Reviewed and amended 2013, 2014 and 2015). - Water Related Services Bylaw 2013: Manages and regulates the water supply, wastewater, stormwater and land drainage systems.
-Adopted 2 May 2013. - Animal Control Bylaw 2013: Sets regulations on the keeping of animals (excluding Dogs) within the District so that they do not cause nuisance or endanger health.
+(Reviewed and amended 2013, 2014, 2015 and 2016,2018 and 2019). - Water Related Services Bylaw 2013: Manages and regulates the water supply, wastewater, stormwater and land drainage systems.
+Adopted 2 May 201312. - Animal Control Bylaw 2019: Sets regulations on the keeping of animals (excluding Dogs) within the District so that they do not cause nuisance or endanger health.
 Adopted 7 October 2013; amended 29 October 2015 (for Turakina) and 17 December 2015 (for Mataroa and Crofton). - Control of Dogs Bylaw 2014: Requires owners to suitably confine, house and otherwise control their dogs.
 Adopted 27 November 2014 (Reviewed and amended in 2016). - Stock Droving and Grazing Bylaw 2013: Presents permitted standards on droving and grazing to protect road surfaces, improve road safety and avoid nuisance.
-Adopted 7 October 2013. - Control of Advertising Signage Bylaw 2013: To ensure health and safety, reduce hazards and to maintain aesthetic standards.
+Adopted 7 October 2013 (Amended 2019). - Control of Advertising Signage Bylaw 2013: To ensure health and safety, reduce hazards and to maintain aesthetic standards.
 Adopted 31 January 2013.

-&lt;sup>12 However, Part 2 and Part 3 are not yet in effect.
+12 However, Part 2 and Part 3 are not yet in effect.
 They introduce provisions for public and private stormwater drainage.
 Before these parts are put into effect, a series of maps clarifying the status of public and private drains will be released for consultation.
+Consultation has taken place on an amended bylaw, which will be proposed for adoption at Council's meeting on 23 April 2020.

-- Control of Skateboarding Bylaw 2010: control the use of skateboards to prevent injury, nuisance and damage.
-Adopted 24 June 2010. - Trading in Public Places Bylaw 2013: To regulate the conduct of persons selling goods to the public on footpaths, roads or from vehicles.
+- Trading in Public Places Bylaw 2013: To regulate the conduct of persons selling goods to the public on footpaths, roads or from vehicles.
 Adopted 31 January 2013. - Public Places Bylaw 2013: To maintain standards of safety, amenity and civic values and address damage that may be caused to public places through use of facilities.
 Adopted 31 January 2013. - Mokai Bridge Bungy Jumping Bylaw 2013: To ensure sufficient authority for an operator to use Mokai Bridge.
-Adopted 3 October 2013. - Liquor Control in a Public Place Bylaw 2010: To minimise the potential for offensive alcohol related behaviour in public places.
+Adopted 3 October 2013. - Liquor Control in a Public Place Bylaw 2018: To minimise the potential for offensive alcohol related behaviour in public places.
 Adopted 1 September 2010. - Food Business Grading Bylaw 2014: To ensure that all food businesses comply with minimum standards under legislating regulating the sale of food to the public and to introduce a grading system that will allow the community to make informed decisions in respect to food businesses.
-Adopted 27 November 2014. - Fire Prevention Bylaw 2014: To prevent the spread of fire within Rangitikei urban fire district and prevent both nuisance and harm from fire within all parts of the Rangitikei district not zoned Rural in the operative District Plan.
-Adopted 30 January 2014.
+Adopted 27 November 2014.